tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone2/README.md

 # Milestone 2
+Note: All artefacts should have a clearly visible indication of who authored them and who reviewed them.
 ## Design patterns identification
 The team members should produce a report with a collection of design patterns identified within the code base.
 The design patterns shall be identified from those discussed in class.
 The